 As I mentioned earlier, I’m lucky that we get to eat our own dog food, and the best perk is the Drift bot.

 Even though I need sleep, the bot never does.
-Drift’s Virtual Selling Assistants are AI-powered chatbots that are online 24/7.
+Drift’s AI-powered chatbots that are online 24/7.
 They are equipped to answer any questions my target accounts may have and are also integrated with my calendar.
 So if a target wants to book time with me, they can schedule something right then and there.

 Next, I’ll typically meet with my Business Development Representative (BDR).
 As an Enterprise AE at Drift, I work alongside a BDR to help break into businesses.
 I’m also responsible for a portion of my own prospecting.

 I meet with my BDR twice a week to understand who’s on the site, who’s engaging, which accounts to prioritize, and which contacts my BDR should be going after vs. the ones that I should be going after.

 When searching for accounts my BDR and I should be prioritizing, I’m mostly looking at Drift Prospector.

 Drift Prospector helps me daily because I’m able to understand which of my accounts are landing on the website, which pages they are reading, and what content they are consuming.